Mercerenies/latitude/spec/ii_standard_library/kernel.md

 This method reads the first several lines of the Latitude script with the given filename.
 These lines are parsed using the Latitude file header rules, and a `FileHeader` object is returned.
-These rules are described in detail in [TODO: `FileHeader` information].
+These rules are described in detail in [`FileHeader`](fileheader.md).
 If the file does not exist or does not have a header of the appropriate format, a `FileHeader` object containing nil slots is returned.

 ### `Kernel executablePath.`